WillPepperr/retail-invoice-automation-analysis/README.md

 ## Table of Contents

 ## Scenerio
-A large grocery retailer with 290 stores is implementing a new inventory management system which applies ML/AI interfaces to support more effective purchasing and inventory management.
+A national grocery retailer with 290 stores is implementing a new inventory management system which applies ML/AI interfaces to support more effective purchasing and inventory management.
 It connects seemlessly to the current corporate ERP, Inventory management, and SCM systems, and is estimated to save over $45 million annualy by anticipating and preventing product shrinkage, and auto pricing adjustments to meet dynamic market conditions.
 The vendor providing the system is offering an additional autometed recieving system, promising to automate inventory check-ins by both local and national vendors.
 It requires vendor agreement to use, but can eliminate the need for a user to be present with 80% of transactions able to be performed autonomously.
 This system also eliminates the need for physical invoices to be manually photocopied, which saves substantial labor cost.

 <table>
   <tr>